 The music of congregational singing in the first century church was vocal only.
 "A cappella," which means singing without instrumental accompaniment, comes from Latin for "at church."
 Though we find musical instruments mentioned in the Old Testament, there is not a single New Testament reference to anything but vocal music in worship.

 Since mechanical instruments of music cannot speak, teach, or admonish (Eph.
 5:19, Col. 3:16), they do not accomplish anything God wishes when we sing in worship.
-We should not permit the use of instrumental music as a form of worship, because this practice was not found in the early church nor has it been authorized by God.

 Unless we pattern our worship after the instructions given to the first century church, we can have no assurance that God approves of our worship